About us

 Did you know that in the Netherlands?

-Children and young people became members of a club through us in 2024.
+children and young people became members of a club through us in 2024.

-In 2024, children and young people became members of a sports club through us.
+in 2024, children and young people became members of a sports club through us.

-In 2024, children and young people became members of a cultural club through us.
+in 2024, children and young people became members of a cultural club through us.

 issued sports and cultural equipment in 2024.